KyonQi/RecommendationSystem/README.md

 Source codes are shared in the form of Colab notebook, cus You can train the model for free.

 # Poster
-We make a poster to demonstrate our work.
+We make a poster to present our work.

 [![vrPTV1.png](https://s1.ax1x.com/2022/08/18/vrPTV1.png)](https://imgchr.com/i/vrPTV1)

+# End
+The Colab codes would be sorted later if available.

+If you have any problems, don't hesitate to raise up **Issues** here!